yakazimir/Code-Datasets/README.md

 [related paper (to appear at EMNLP)](https://arxiv.org/abs/1706.00468)

-We are also working on organizing a shared task on data-to-text generation using these resource, more information can be found here:
+We are also working on organizing a shared task on data-to-text generation using these resources, more information can be found here:
 [generation paper](https://arxiv.org/abs/1708.00098)